bethurban/find-next-book/find-next-book-api/NOTES.md

 3. The similar books page will list similar books found by the API with a link to each book's Goodreads page.

+## Routes

+1. searches - only :index and :create (:index will be home page, :create will be search results page)
+2. books - only :index (similar books page)

 ## Models

 1. Search